-We can confirm that as of the fall 2022 updates to The Prince (v126.96.36.199) and The God Particle (v188.8.131.52), Cradle products can now run natively on Mac machines with Apple Silicon ARM chips (M1 & M2 processors).
+We can confirm that as of the fall 2022 updates, Cradle Hub and all Cradle products can now run natively on Mac machines with Apple Silicon ARM chips (M1 & M2 processors).
 Ensuring that your DAW itself can also run natively on Apple Silicon, you should now be able to run your Cradle products natively without requiring Rosetta.
 You'll need to ensure you've installed the latest version of your Cradle product(s) before proceeding.

 How do I make sure my DAW is running natively?